-Explore the best trails in Maine with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails in Maine with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 dogs on leash

 I have had the opportunity to snowshoe and cross country ski this trail a few different times.
 I have done with with my three children as well as with my best friend.
 The trail is easy to follow is easy to do both snowshoeing and cross country skiing but be aware it is used by snowmobiles.
 Everyone we can across was respectful and slowed down, we also made sure we moved off to the side when we heard the machines.
 It's a beautiful walk through the winter woods.
 We parked by the baseball field across from the high school and easily got on the trail.
 You will have to cross route 4 if you park here.
 Another option is to park in the Hannaford parking lot and and hit the trail there.
 We did not complete the entire trail but we did make a day of it.
 There are places to grab lunch on the way if you please.

 Anker L. on Roberts Farm Preserve